OierAguirreRua/oieraguirrerua.github.io/Presentation and Documentation file.md

     - In one class all together:
         - Image:
         - Audios:
-            - MP3's and controls showing
+            - MP3's.
+Linked to a folder inside the main folder of the project.
-            - Each of them in a different section
+            - Each of them in a different section having:
                 - Title
                 - Audio file

 - CSS: [songwriting.css](https://github.com/OierAguirreRua/oieraguirrerua.github.io/blob/main/CSS/songwriting.css)
     - Image and audios class.
 "Display: flex" So that image to the right and audios to the left